 Also, some families take out a mortgage on the new home in order to fund other things and/or fund the increased costs of living in their renovated home.

 For example, one family in in Lake City, Georgia took out a $450,000 mortgage on their post-Extreme Makeover home to start a construction business.
 Unfortunately the business flopped and the property has dallied in and out of foreclosure (of course, this was entirely their decision to do).

 It should be noted that during ABC’s Extreme Makeover heyday, they did sometimes collect funds to help with additional costs, such as paying off the old mortgage on the demolished home.

 Money Reality #6: You’ll Probably Have to Miss Work, so There’s a Potential Decrease in Pay

 When you are chosen to be on a reality television show, it goes without saying that you’ll have several days — potentially stretched out over weeks — of filming.
 Depending on the shooting schedule and on your employer, you may or may not be paid for the days of work you’ll be missing.

 Money Reality #7: Possible Income Tax Consequences

 There you have it, folks.
-What do you think — is it still worth it to try to get on one of these shows?
+What do you think — is it still worth it to try to get on one of these TV shows that remodel homes for free?
 If you were to do so, what would you like renovated?